-The financial statements have been prepared by Management in accordance with International Financial Reporting Standards.
+The financial statements have been prepared by Management in accordance with IFRS Accounting Standards and the Credit Union and Caisses Populaires Act, 2020 (Ontario).
 When alternative accounting methods exist, Management has chosen those it deems most appropriate in the circumstances.
-Financial statements are not precise since they include certain amounts based on estimates and judgments.
+Financial statements include estimates and judgments.
 Management has determined such amounts on a reasonable basis in order to ensure that the financial statements are presented fairly, in all material respects.
 Management has prepared the financial information presented elsewhere in the annual report and has ensured that it is consistent with the financial information presented in the financial statements.